 If you think the nock is the right size, then the string itself can be changed.
-The centre serving comes in different strand sizes, where a smaller strand size fits a smaller nock.
+The center serving comes in different strand sizes, where a smaller strand size fits a smaller nock.

 2. Multiple nocks of the same size snap differently

 If multiple nocks that are the same size do not snap the same way, there is a problem with the string.
-The centre serving is usually the source of the problem.
+The center serving is usually the source of the problem.

-The centre serving is an extra wrap around the bowstring where the arrow attaches.
+The center serving is an extra wrap around the bowstring where the arrow attaches.
 If the serving seems worn, then it is most likely the cause of failed snaps.
-Luckily, centre servings are easy to replace.
+Luckily, center servings are easy to replace.

 By following this step-by-step guide to nocking an arrow, you will be able to nock an arrow perfectly.
 If the arrow does not snap into place every time, then you can check the two common equipment malfunctions to find the problem.